Design Review Board

 3. The proposed parking is accessed from the alley and located to the immediate right of the house's right elevation.
 Site plan revisions may be necessary to meet City Engineering and Middle Housing standards.
 Article 4.6.D notes that parking areas must be set 5' minimum from interior side lot lines; the rightmost parking spot may be required to be removed.
 Parking is typically required to be angled to back into the alley.
 Off-street parking is not required by the Middle Housing standards as the site is under 0.25 miles from a traffic route, so the parking may be omitted altogether.

 4. The guidelines for multi-unit housing recommend that "new multi-family buildings be designed in scale and context with the early architectural features of the neighborhood." the property is a corner lot, with frontage on two streets.
 The surrounding blocks are characterized by 1-story and 1.5-story Queen Anne cottages, Craftsman bungalows, and infill construction, which feature projecting front-gable massings, steeply-pitched roofs, and front porches.
-The revised elevation drawings attempt to relate to the context via projecting front porches.
+The revised elevation drawings attempt to relate to the context via projecting front porches and projecting gable-roof massings.

 6. Guidelines recommend "bays or breaks in the front façade" that "continue the architectural rhythm of the block.
 The guidelines also recommend the individual units be "divided into separate sections that are proportionally similar to original houses on the block."
-The proposed design is rectangular in form; revised drawings attempt to provide bays in the façade via projecting front-gable roof massings on the second story.
-The first story remains rectangular in form other than the projecting stoops.
+The proposed design is rectangular in form; revised drawings provide bays to the façade with four two-story, projecting front gable massings and indicate trim and variation in color to distinguish the units and stories of the building.

 8. The intent of both the Middle Housing standards and the Infill Housing design guidelines is to avoid blank walls, using porches, bays, and breaks in elevations to mimic the look of older houses when looking down the block.
 The principal use standards for townhouses (9.3.I) also require at least 15% transparency on all elevations facing the street.
-The Delaware Street elevation has been revised to feature two secondary entries and two stoops, along with two bays of windows on both stories.
+The Delaware Street elevation has been revised to feature one secondary entrance, with two bays containing a double-hung window on both stories.

 Guidelines recommend that windows and door styles be similar to historic houses on the block, with similar proportions and positioning, and similar ratio of solid to void.
 The application has been revised to incorporate typical double-hung windows instead of square slider windows, and the windows have a more symmetrical arrangement than initially proposed.
 The placement and proportion of the windows is sufficient for the context.